gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 ```

 Just a reminder: the sender of the message will receive two messages:
-- The first message, originating from the `handle()` function, indicates that the message has been forwarded to the second program.
+- The first message, originating from the `handle()` function, indicates that the original message with action has been succesfully forwarded to the Target program.
-- The second message, sent by the `handle_reply()` function, contains the response from the second program.
+- The second message, sent by the `handle_reply()` function, contains the response from the Target program.

-## Second Program
+## Target Program

-The first program is straightforward; it can accept various types of actions and respond with corresponding events.
+The Target program is straightforward; it can accept various types of actions and respond with corresponding events.
 These responses can range from simple replies, such as `Action::HowAreYou` and `Event::Fine`, to more complex logic, such as generating a random number.

 ```rust
 #![no_std]